 At Prince Court Medical Centre, we are committed to deliver world-class services that emphasize on holistic patient care, comprehensive facilities, and advancement in orthopaedic surgery.

-Other than General Orthopaedic & Orthopaedic Trauma, Prince Court Medical Centre is one of few medical centers offering comprehensive orthopaedic sub-specialty care.
-We have experienced orthopaedic surgeons in Paediatric Orthopaedic Surgery, Foot & Ankle Surgery, Orthopaedic Oncology, Lower Limb Reconstructive Surgery, Arthroplasty, Sports Surgery, Hand & Microsurgery, and Spine Surgery.
+General Orthopaedic & Orthopaedic Trauma & Lower Limb Reconstructive Surgery, Prince Court Medical Centre is one of few medical centers offering comprehensive orthopaedic sub-specialty care.
+We have experienced orthopaedic surgeons in

 Some highlights of our surgical expertise include paediatric hand reconstruction for congenital conditions of the finger and hand in children.
 For ankle joint, surgeries like complex ankle ligament reconstruction and ankle joint replacement are performed.
 For knee joint, surgical reconstruction for multiple ligament injuries, meniscus repair, joint preservation and cartilage regeneration are available.
 Our orthopaedic surgeon are well versed with use of Computer Assisted Surgery in knee joint replacement.
 In addition, we offer all-arthroscopic surgery of shoulder, hip, knee and ankle joints.
 Last but not the least, non-surgical pain-relieving procedures for joints and spine are frequently performed by our orthopaedic surgeons accredited in interventional pain procedures.